dcwestra/DietPi-pxe-install/README.md

 # DietPi-pxe-install
-Custom ipxe menu that will automatically install DietPi over the network
+Custom ipxe menu that will automatically install DietPi over the network via NetBoot.xyz

 ## How to set up
 1) Configure NetBoot.xyz